 These speakers were contacted from workshop organizers because of their key research within the development behavioural model for robot

-- Agnieszka Wykowska, Istituto Italiano di Technologia, Italy – already contacted
+- Agnieszka Wykowska, Istituto Italiano di Technologia, Italy –

 PARTNERSHIP & CORRELATE EVENT OF APHRODITE WORKSHOP